 - Block areas with enticing items

-If your dog has grabbed the edge of your blanket and refuses to let go, trying to replace it with another, older blanket or cloth will only confuse them as they cannot tell the difference.
+If your dog has grabbed the edge of your blanket and refuses to let go, replacing it with another older blanket or cloth will only confuse them as they cannot tell the difference.
 Avoid sending your puppy mixed signals.

-Instead, give them specific chew toys that don’t resemble household items so they can tell whether something is appropriate to chew on or not.
+Instead, give them specific chew toys that don’t resemble household items so they can tell whether something is appropriate to chew on.
 Using chew toys helps stop inappropriate chewing.

 Don’t chase your dog

-It’s a bad idea to run after your dog and snatch your precious belongings before they get destroyed.
+Running after your dog and snatching your precious belongings before they get destroyed is a bad idea.
 Why?
 Because they’ll think you’re playing a game, which might lead them to chew quicker or force them to bite harder as you tug.

 Your dog might also think you’re playing a game of chase and dodge.
 Aside from burning a few calories, you’ll accomplish little else.